-Samvid Yoga - Insightful yoga Retreats, Workshops and Teacher trainings that support you where you are in your process of yogic transformation.
-Led by Lea, in team with amazing guest teachers.
+Samvid Yoga — insightful yoga retreats, immersions (online), lectures, teacher training and workshops that support you where you are in your process of yogic transformation.
+Led by Lea, together with a team of amazing yoga professionals.

-Samvid is an ancient Sanskrit term, and can be translated as consciousness, direct perception, or insight given to all, “gives knowledge to all without any discrimination” (sam = on your own; directly; vid = to perceive).
-The idea behind the name is that you as a practitioner honour your experiences and learn through direct experience.
+Samvid is an ancient Sanskrit term term that can be translated as consciousness, direct perception or insight given to all: “gives knowledge to all without any discrimination” (sam = on your own, directly; vid = to perceive).
+The idea behind the name is that you as a practitioner honor your experiences and learn through direct experience.

 The elements of Samvidyoga

-truthfulness - professional and well-managed process of organisation, teachings and individual support
+Truthfulness – a professional and well-managed process of organization, teaching and individual support

-fairness and sharing - Samvid retreats share profit fairly with staff and Zenit Yoga studio, supporting its existence.
-Samvid yoga also offers scholarship and support to eager practitioners who are not able to afford yoga education.
+Fairness and sharing – retreats share profit fairly with staff and Zenit Yoga studio, to keep it operating.
+Samvid Yoga also offers scholarships and support to eager practitioners who are not able to afford yoga education.

 The sparkle behind Samvidyoga is Lea Loncar.

 My first encounter with yoga was when I was 12 years old.
-In 80ties, yoga was about spiritual journey of self-discovery, and my thirst for knowledge and spiritual experiences has led me beside yoga to early formal study of philosophy, anthropology, history of religions, psychology, dance and music – to better understand the science of yoga.
-I have embodied yogic lifestyle and adapted my educational and professional path to the need to both practice and study yoga with full intensity.
-Yoga study included various yoga styles and traditions (Ashtanga, Vinyasa, Integral, Sivananda, Tibetan (Lu Jong) and Therapeutic yoga), mainly in India, USA, and Europe.
-I was lucky to study with yogis such as Swami Satchidananda, Swami Ramananda, K.Pattabhi Jois and his family, Tulku Lobsang Rimpoche, Doug Swenson, to name a few.
-My approach to yoga is influenced by Buddhist Vipassana meditation, Kashmir Shaivism, modern research in neuroscience and psychology, and vegan culture.
+In the 80s, yoga was about a spiritual journey of self-discovery, and my thirst for knowledge and spiritual experiences also led me to an early formal study of philosophy, anthropology, history of religion, psychology, dance and music – all to better understand the science of yoga.
+I have embodied a yogic lifestyle and adapted my educational and professional path to the need for both practicing and studying yoga with full intensity.